-Veterans have seen and experienced things which most people have been lucky enough to avoid.
+Veterans have seen and experienced things most people have been lucky to avoid.
 Their level of trauma is way more advanced and destructive than we will ever know.
-Many veterans in their 30’s will dissociate or even ‘come out of their body’ to deal with the trauma they have experienced.
-Out of the blue this trauma will be triggered by a sound or a smell.
+Many veterans in their 30s will dissociate or even ‘come out of their bodies to deal with the trauma they have experienced.
+Out of the blue, this trauma will be triggered by a sound or a smell.

 2016 data showed 20 veteran and service member deaths a day.
-About 16 were veterans and 4 were active members.
+About 16 were veterans, and 4 were active members.
 2018 showed that number increasing to 22 a day.
-PTSD is not the only cause of despair, immense stress, performance and the frequent moves adds to the hopelessness.
+PTSD is not the only cause of despair; immense stress, performance, and frequent moves add to the hopelessness.

-There are many Vererans Legion Halls around the country which provide much comfort as only military members can join them.
-Many of the members have been through similar experiences so it is a wonderful place to make a connection and know they are not alone in their feelings.
+There are many Veterans Legion Halls around the country that provide much comfort as only military members can join them.
+Many members have been through similar experiences, so it is a beautiful place to connect and know they are not alone in their feelings.

-Most people contemplating suicide do not want to die, they just want their pain to stop.
+Most people contemplating suicide do not want to die.
+They want their pain to stop.

 - Risky or reckless behaviors